 - Finally don’t forget to sign: When sending a hard copy, signing your cover letter shows proper business etiquette.
 But when applying via email, make sure in place of a signature, you type your full name.

 In conclusion if this article was helpful don’t forget to air your views.
-In brief you can also contribute how to make it better via the contact form below.
+In brief you can also contribute how to make it better via the comment section below.